Get One-Click Access to ConsumerLab:

 Another option if you use enlarged text, is to view our mobile site on your computer.
 The text on that version will wrap to fit the size of your screen regardless of device.
 You can get the mobile version on your computer by going to www.consumerlab.com/m/ -- or by just adding "/m/" in the address bar after www.consumerlab.com.

 We are continually testing products and posting new reports and updates.
-On a rotating basis we completely update the Product Review reports, testing a new group of products so that every popular report is updated approximately every two to three years.
+On a rotating basis we completely update the Product Review reports, testing a new group of products so that every popular report is updated approximately every two to four years.
 The products that we select for testing change with each report, allowing you to see results for a variety of current products.
 We publish the results for every product selected.
 If you no longer see a product listed in a report, it means that it was not selected for the most recent testing.
-Keep in mind that there are over 1,000 brands of supplements sold in the U.S. and we can only test so many.
-Subscribers are welcome to suggest products which they would like to see tested.
+Keep in mind that there are over 1,000 brands of supplements sold in the U.S. and over 30,000 products and we can only test so many.
+Subscribers are welcome to suggest products that they would like to see tested.

 Companies are welcome to have their products tested through our Quality Certification Program.
 Products that pass testing in this program are added to the respective reports and are noted as having been tested through the certification program.

-If you are a company whose product has failed testing in one of our reviews, you may obtain additional information and a sample of the tested product at no cost, as described in our Policy Toward Manufacturers of Products that Fail to Pass CL Testing.
+If you are a company whose product has failed testing in one of our reviews, you may obtain additional information at no cost, as described in our Policy Toward Manufacturers of Products that Fail to Pass CL Testing.
 For more information, contact firstname.lastname@example.org.

-Due to the large volume of messages that ConsumerLab.com receives, we can not reply to every e-mail.
-We will do our best to respond to as many as possible and in a timely manner.
+Due to the large volume of messages that ConsumerLab.com receives, we cannot reply to every e-mail.
+We do our best to respond to as many as possible and in a timely manner.

 Testing of Products for CL Certification:

-Please note that ConsumerLab.com is unable to respond to questions concerning the test status of products not reported on its website.
-Nor can we dispense medical advice.
+Please note that ConsumerLab.com is unable to dispense medical advice nor respond to questions concerning the test status of products not reported on its website.
 Other questions relating to our research can be sent to email@example.com.